 A survivor often confides in someone they know and trust before they contact a campus resource.
 As a friend or family member, you can provide valuable information about resources and offer emotional support.
 You can find detailed information about on- and off-campus resources and reporting options on Seattle University's Get Help website.

-1. Listen non-judgmentally
+1. Listen Non-Judgmentally

-Each person will react to an assault, abuse or harassment in their own way.
+Each person will react to assault, abuse or harassment in their own way.
 You can tell them that although the experience was traumatic, recovery and healing are possible; help is available and can make a difference.

-LISTENING is NOT: Interrupting, yelling, injecting your feelings, changing the subject, making light of the situation, etc.
+Listening is not: Interrupting, yelling, injecting your feelings, changing the subject, making light of the situation, etc.